-- b.
-Annually through any mission specific goals identified in the School's Performance Framework, Attachment A, incorporated herein by reference; and - c.
-At renewal, in the event that the School applies to the Commission for renewal, through a narrative in the renewal application. - Enrollment Cap and Authorized Grade Levels: The School is authorized to serve no more than 400 students in grades 5-8. - i.
+Performance Framework, Attachment A, incorporated herein by reference; and

+- c.
+At renewal, in the event that the School applies to the Commission for renewal, through a narrative in the renewal application. - Enrollment Cap and Authorized Grade Levels: The School is authorized to serve no more than 210 students in grades 6-12. - i.
 The School may make modifications as to the number of students in any particular grade, and number of students within a class to accommodate staffing decisions that are consistent with the School's programmatic needs; except that, nothing in this Contract shall give the School the authority to combine students from different grade levels into the same classroom unless the school's educational program explicitly provides for mixed grade or age education. - ii.
 The School must annually, prior to beginning the annual enrollment process, establish the number of vacancies by grade level available for student enrollment in that year.
 That number will govern the enrollment throughout the school year. - iii.
-The School may not exceed the building capacity of the Facility, which is 700.
+The School may not exceed the building capacity of the Facility, which is 315.

-4. Partner Organization or Management Company (Intentionally Omitted): i The School has a legal relationship with that is distinct from a relationship i.
+4. Partner Organization or Management Company (intentionally omitted): ---- --------- -------------- --------------- --------- ---------------- ----------- i.
 The School has a legal relationship with that is distinct from a relationship with a non-profit foundation described in 4.5 of this contract.
-The legal agreement governing the relationship between the School and is included as Attachment B, incorporated herein by reference.

-- ii.
-The legal agreement in Attachment B complies with all provisions of New Mexico law and the School is financially independent from .
-The School shall not make any changes to the document set out as Attachment B, or to its legal relationship and agreements with without the approval of the Commission and the Department, which approval shall not be unreasonably withheld. - iii.
+The legal agreement governing the relationship between the School and is included as Attachment B, incorporated herein by reference. ii.
+The legal agreement in Attachment B complies with all provisions of New Mexico law and the School is financially independent from The School shall not make any changes to the document set out as Attachment B, or to its legal-relationship and agreements with without the approval of the Commission and the Department, which approval shall not be unreasonably withheld. iii.
 The Commission, through its designees and the Department, shall be permitted to review the legal agreement and other relevant school documents and records to determine whether the legal relationship between the School and complies with all provisions of New Mexico law, and to determine that the School is financially independent from